KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 To switch to the curve editor click on |switch-to-curve-editor-view|:guilabel:`Switch to curve editor view`.

-The curve editor can only be enabled on effects which have following parameters: X, Y, Width, Height, Opacity (Alpha, optional) and Rotation.
+The curve editor can only be enabled on effects which have the following parameters: X, Y, width, hight, opacity (alpha, optional) and rotation.
 For all other effects the curve editor is greyed out.

 By double clicking into the window new keyframes get added.
-Hovering over a keyframe the cursor changes to a cross and you can:
+Hovering over a keyframe, the cursor changes to a cross and you can:

 - move the keyframe to change the value, depending on which tab you are (X position, Y position, Width, Height, Opacity, Rotation).
 Hold :kbd:`Ctrl` moves the keyframe vertically only.
 - click on the keyframe and change the keyframe type